Trends in Reliability and Resilience—the Growing Resilience GapBack to Top

 Reliability and resilience are key aspects of utility performance.
 These measures matter to the utilities, their customers, and to regulators.

-A new report on Trends in Reliability and Resilience shows that, for the U.S. and Canada, the underlying System Average Interruption Frequency Index (SAIFI) and System Average Interruption Duration Index (SAIDI) metrics, when excluding major events, have been largely flat or increasing (worsening).
+An updated report on Trends in Reliability and Resilience shows that, for the U.S. and Canada, the underlying System Average Interruption Frequency Index (SAIFI) and System Average Interruption Duration Index (SAIDI) metrics, when excluding major events, have been largely flat or increasing (worsening).
 This is in contrast with some other jurisdictions, such as the United Kingdom and Australia, where financial incentives have generally driven a pattern of improvement.

 This ties to evidence of growing threats from severe weather events seen in broader climate and governmental data.
 However, this contrasts with a range of other countries where ongoing improvements in reliability have maintained or reduced the resilience gap, despite severe weather events becoming more common.